The Best Kitchen Knives

-If you’re extra-diligent about knife care, the Spyderco Sharpmaker is also a great choice for weekly touch-ups and requires less of a learning curve than benchtop stones.
+If you’re extra-diligent about knife care, the Spyderco Sharpmaker is a great choice for weekly touch-ups and requires less of a learning curve than benchtop stones.
 That said, you’d definitely want to buy the optional coarser-grade diamond or CBN abrasive rods for repair sharpening if you manage to chip a VG-10 knife; you’d be sharpening for a very long time with the included medium-grit stones.

 The fact that this knife includes a well-designed magnetic mounting puck also means this kit has everything you need to outfit a minimalist kitchen.
 The versatility of the blade style, comfortable handle and low price make this knife an easy recommendation.

 - The Greater Goods – 0556 is designed to match all the specifications of a high-end knife with some innovative styling at a shocking price.

 - VG-10 blade steel is excellent, though here it isn’t hardened as well as it could be.